Narayangaon: Temples

 Also a Lord Shiva temple named 'Kapardikeshwar' is in Otur, 15 km north to the Narayangaon.
 Lord Khandoba temple is situated near Wadaj, 12 km west from the town.

 Farming

-As the town is surrounded by dams and the western ghats, and Shyadri mountain range is in its proximity, water is abundant in Narayangaon and surrounding places.
+As the town is surrounded by dams and the western ghats, and Sahyadri mountain range is in its proximity, water is abundant in Narayangaon and surrounding places.
 Farming is a major income source here, and mainly includes vegetables and sugar canes.
 In the last few years, farmers here are also trying for other sources of income.
 Narayangaon has emerged as a major export place of table grapes.
 Grapes from here are exported mainly to the Middle East and Europe.

 Tomato market

 At the Narayangaon market, the trader or his representative comes to the farmer and quotes a price.
 No middlemen involved and the deal is struck.
 The farmer gets his money right on the spot.

 The turnover of the tomato market has increased from Rs 3 crore in 2004 to more than Rs 150 crore in 2013.
 600–700 farmer groups of 20 people who work on supply of tomatoes to Pune, Ahmednagar, Thane and Raigad.
 Around 200 truckloads of tomatoes also go to the North every day.
 Due to its specific climatic conditions, Narayangaon supplies more than 60% of tomatoes consumed in the country during the four months of the rainy season.